civican/legisinfo/42-1/bills/C-238/bill_text.md

-# Bill C-238: An Act respecting the development of a national strategy for the safe
+# Bill C-238: An Act respecting the development of a national strategy for the safe and environmentally sound disposal of lamps containing mercury

 ## Summary